Speech synthesis: Formant synthesis

 Formant synthesis does not use human speech samples at runtime.
 Instead, the synthesized speech output is created using additive synthesis and an acoustic model (physical modelling synthesis).
 Parameters such as fundamental frequency, voicing, and noise levels are varied over time to create a waveform of artificial speech.
 This method is sometimes called rules-based synthesis; however, many concatenative systems also have rules-based components.

 Many systems based on formant synthesis technology generate artificial, robotic-sounding speech that would never be mistaken for human speech.
 However, maximum naturalness is not always the goal of a speech synthesis system, and formant synthesis systems have advantages over concatenative systems.
 Formant-synthesized speech can be reliably intelligible, even at very high speeds, avoiding the acoustic glitches that commonly plague concatenative systems.
 High-speed synthesized speech is used by the visually impaired to quickly navigate computers using a screen reader.
 Formant synthesizers are usually smaller programs than concatenative systems because they do not have a database of speech samples.
 They can therefore be used in embedded systems, where memory and microprocessor power are especially limited.
 Because formant-based systems have complete control of all aspects of the output speech, a wide variety of prosodies and intonations can be output, conveying not just questions and statements, but a variety of emotions and tones of voice.

 Examples of non-real-time but highly accurate intonation control in formant synthesis include the work done in the late 1970s for the Texas Instruments toy Speak & Spell, and in the early 1980s Sega arcade machines and in many Atari, Inc. arcade games using the TMS5220 LPC Chips.
 Creating proper intonation for these projects was painstaking, and the results have yet to be matched by real-time text-to-speech interfaces.

+For tonal languages, such as Chinese or Taiwanese language, there are different levels of tone sandhi required and sometimes the output of speech synthesizer may result in the mistakes of tone sandhi.